radwankakar/infrastructure/docs/adr/0012-on-migration-to-cloud.gov.md

   that is close to ready for migration.
 - Bad, because there is a substantial flat cost for using cloud.gov, and we have decided that having only one app there is not a worthwhile use of the current budget.
+- Bad, because migrating only one app doesn't solve any of the problems for the other applications, requiring our team to spend more time supporting them on current infrastructure
 ### Adapt the hosted apps to make ready for cloud.gov, then migrate everything

 - Good, because modernizing the hosted applications in preparation for a possible migration